vulkano-rs/vulkano-www/content/guide-introduction.md

-# Disclaimer: This guide is outdated.
+# Disclaimer: Part of this guide is outdated.

 It is suggested that you view the repo's examples instead.
 You can find those [here](https://github.com/vulkano-rs/vulkano/tree/master/examples).
 To view the current release's examples